Azure/azure-sphere-samples/Samples/WifiSetupAndDeviceControlViaBle/README.md

 For more information on the design of this sample solution see the [Design overview](./design-overview.md) article.

 **Note:** By default, this sample targets [MT3620 Reference Development Board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
 To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the project properties.
-For detailed instructions, see the [README file in the Hardware folder](../../Hardware/README.md).
+For detailed instructions, see the [README file in the HardwareDefinitions folder](../../HardwareDefinitions/README.md).
 You may also need to set up the hardware differently.

 ## Preparation

 This reference solution requires the following:

-- Azure Sphere SDK version 20.04 or above.
+- Azure Sphere SDK version 20.07 or above.
 At the command prompt, run **azsphere show-version** to check.
 Install [the Azure Sphere SDK](https://docs.microsoft.com/azure-sphere/install/install-sdk) if needed.
 - Azure Sphere MT3620 board
 - Nordic nRF52 BLE development board
 - Jumper wires to connect the boards to each other